Why You Forget Spanish Words (and How to Remember Them)

 Your 4-Step Action Plan

-3. Schedule regular review sessions — daily for new words, then less often as they stick.
+3. Schedule regular review — daily for new words, then less frequently as they stick

-4. Use new words in real conversations or writing within the first week.
+4. Use new words in real conversation or writing within the first week

-Follow these four steps consistently, and you’ll turn “I used to know that word” into “I use that word all the time.”
-And hopefully, the right one too!
+Follow these four steps consistently, and you’ll stop saying “I used to know that word” — and start saying “I use that word all the time.”
+Hopefully, the right one.